FevenLynn/my-first-webpage/README.md

 #### Sneak peek of what I like, Practice Webpages
 #### By **Feven Lynn Nakhulo**
 ## Description
-{This are some of the people or things I enjoy.
-They are part of my daily life and I enjoy having them part of my life }
+This are some of the people or things I enjoy.
+They are part of my daily life and I enjoy having them part of my life
 ## Setup/Installation Requirements
 * Making friends is not so hard but to make them family, you will have to connect deeper
 * You can find recipes for my favorite food online